Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 I have come to the conclusion that I am going to follow the neetcode roadmap but do all the leetcode questions for that topic before doing the neetcode ones.
 I just need to spend more time on these algorithms.

 I did a couple of array based problems today.
 Going to see if I can get my haircut and then come back to the grind.

+## Day7: 08/03/25: Array Based Questions
+Did an easy today that I just could not get.
+I continue to overthink and impliment extremly hard solutions to what should be simple problems.
+I will continue to work hard and hopefully be able to solve mediums in under 20 minutes first try.
+I think at this rate I might be about 20 days off.